AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/adoptopenjdk-projects/unified_jvm_logging.md

 http://openjdk.java.net/jeps/271

 This will change a lot what the log output from the JVM looks like.
-The Hotspot team working on it are gather as much feedback as they can for the new format.
+The Hotspot team are working on it and are looking to gather as much feedback as they can for the new format.

 There is some more information about the changes in the email discussion following the publication of the JEP: